-As art director and senior designer (or as the worldwide VP who I answered to called me: Chief Creative Scientist) at Crestron, I devised many visual identities, for technologies, products, and programs.
-I frequently consulted with executives and managers regarding naming too.
-The mission was always to create something that would resonate with audiences who were at once technically and sales-minded.
+As art director and senior designer (or as the worldwide VP who I answered to called me: Chief Creative Scientist) at Crestron, I devised many visual identities for technologies, products, and programs.
+I frequently worked with executive and manager clients regarding naming too.
+The mission was always to create something that would resonate with external audiences who were technical- and sales-minded.
 The internal audiences were at least as important.
-Launching the True Blue visual identity among the rapidly growing customer support department was a reminder of a commitment made and expected.
+Launching the True Blue visual identity as the customer support department rapidly grew was a visual reminder of a commitment made and expected.
 It became a successful internal rallying symbol and eventually made its way into customer facing media.

 Product story distilled into an image

+A logo doesn't have to depict what a business does or makes, but sometimes that works pretty well.
 Unlike the virtual world of software and services, The Dumpster Diaper is used by those who get their hands dirty.
-More importantly though, this simple invention saves fleet operators the money and time otherwise spent on damage complaints and legal problems.
-My job was to suggest that everyone – carting businesses and the communities they drive among – would all be happier keeping dangerous, bouncing rubble from trucks off of public roadways.
+More importantly, this simple invention saves carting fleet operators money and time otherwise spent on damage complaints and legal problems.
+My job was to suggest that everyone – carting businesses and the communities they drive through – would all be happier keeping dangerous, bouncing truck rubble off of public roadways.